How Bystanders Can Help Stop Bullying

 Lee esto en EspañolBystanders can play a key role in stopping bullying — both in school and online.
 Help your kids learn what it means to stand up for someone who is bullied.

-Sadly, bullying among kids and teens is still very common in the U.S. About 20% of all students between 12 and 18 report being bullied at school. leaving site icon
+Sadly, bullying among kids and teens is still very common in the U.S. About 20% of all students between 12 and 18 report being bullied at school.

-• Think about suicide
+• Thoughts about suicide

-• Try to harm themselves
+• Feelings of wanting to harm themselves

 Experts say bystanders play an important role in putting an end to bullying.
 While most kids who are bullied won’t tell anyone, someone else who sees it can report it to a teacher, parent or other trusted adult.
 This brings bullying out in the open.